Cylindrical model structures: Acknowledgements

 To Alex, Tom, Richy, Shaun, Sian, Phil, and Katherine --- I count myself incredibly lucky to have got to know you all, and that we have such a close knit friendship.
 You all bring great joy to my life!

-To Merav, Daniel, Nimrod, Henning, and Anne -- wonderful dinners, black and white films, and the fun brought into our lives by little Nimrod gave Kari and me great happiness in our time in Oxford, and I will always look back with an ineffable fondness.
+To Merav, Daniel, Nimrod, Henning, and Anne -- wonderful dinners, black and white films, and the fun brought into our lives by little Nimrod gave Kari and me great happiness in our time in Oxford, and I shall always look back with an ineffable fondness.
+I thank Henning for the very kind help with the final printing of the thesis, and for handing it over to the Bodleian library --- much appreciated!

 I thank Rapha{\"e}l Rouquier greatly for his supervision over my four years in Oxford.
 That every turn in my path was greeted with enthusiasm, wisdom, and sincerity was a great encouragement to me.

 I thank Tobias Barthel for many enjoyable discussions.
 I treasure our correspondence, and our sharing of mathematical dreams!